Abadar169/BlogIT/README.md

 # BlogIT

-BlogIT is a simple blogging platform built using HTML, SCSS and javascript.
+BlogIT is a simple blogging platform built using HTML, SCSS, javascript and MongoDB.
 It allows users to create blog posts, categorize them, and add tags.
 It also provides a commenting system for users to leave feedback on blog posts.